pantheon-systems/documentation/source/content/inclusive-language.md

 #### Examples & Alternatives:

-TODO: [Tara to enter definitions / alternatives]
+* Rather than "sanity check", try specifying what you need from the check.
+* Avoid describing something as "crippled" or "crippling".
+Instead, try words like "broken" or "hindering".
+* Instead of something being "crazy" or "insane", try "baffling," "wild," "unexpected" or similar language.

 ### What is violent language?

 Violent communication limits liberty, denies recognition of needs, diminishes the worth of a person, and/or blocks compassion.
-Violent communication is often the result of using manipulative or coercive language that induces fear, guilt, shame, praise, blame, duty, obligation, punishment, and/or reward. (source)
+Violent communication is often the result of using manipulative or coercive language that induces fear, guilt, shame, praise, blame, duty, obligation, punishment, and/or reward. ([source](https://www.heartland.edu/documents/idc/What%20is%20violent%20comm%20and%20nvc%20(Winters).pdf))

 #### Examples & Alternatives:

-TODO:[Caity to enter definitions / alternatives]
+Avoid the use of violent metaphors such as STONITH, rape, or murder when talking about technical topics.
+Most often, a more specific and literal term is more useful to the reader and more welcoming.

 ### What is gendered language?